scottcombs/ISBN_Barcode/README.md

 To use the app, one simply puts the appropriate information into the NSTextFields.
 The BarcodeView is updated upon commiting the text to any of the user items on the MainView.

-There is some tooltips to answer how to add a valid price extension and the general use of the buttons and fields.
+There are some tooltips to answer how to add a valid price extension and the general use of the buttons and fields.